olitheolix/square/README.md

        finalizers:
 ```

-This will produce the usual diff and shows that *square* would patch the
+This will show the difference in standard `diff` format.
+In words: *square*
-`default` namespace to bring the K8s cluster back into sync with the local
+would patch the `default` name space to bring the K8s cluster back into sync
-files.
-Let's do just that and then verify K8s is in sync with the local files
+with the local files.
+Let's do just that:
-again:

 ```console
 foo@bar:~$ square patch ns